yokolet/curriculum.v2/outline/simple_values.md

 > languages have similar one.
 However, keywords don’t have a real
 > world analog like numbers, strings, or booleans.
 > You can think of them as a special type of string, one that’s used for
 > labels.
-They are often used as keys for maps.
+They are often used as keys of key-value pair for maps (data
+> structure; will learn later).
 {: ng-show="block41" .description}